$87 Find Cheap Flights from Charlotte to Caribbean

 The average price of all round-trip flights from Charlotte to Caribbean clicked on KAYAK for each day over the last 12 months.

 When flying from Charlotte to Caribbean, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
-For your return to Charlotte, you’ll find the best rates on Thursdays and the most expensive ones on Mondays.
+For your return to Charlotte, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.

 How far in advance should I book a flight from Charlotte to Caribbean?